nss-day-cohort-19/sass-tutorial/README.md

 3. Linux users run `sudo su -c "gem install sass"`.

 3. To have syntax highlighting in Sublime, users need to install Sass from Sublime Packages, since Sublime does not automatically have highlighting for Sass.

+4. To run Sass in the terminal `sass --watch scss:css`.
+Running `sass --help` prints a list of options.